shagun751/bsnq/Trial 21 - Logs/log_bsnqM.md

 - It has been verified using the _testMls2DDx_ in the code file.
 - The gradient is very poor for incomplete domain.
 - Currently the neightbours were based on immediate FEM neighbous.
 Though seems to be ok but its not perfect, especially near the corners.

+#### Update [2020-02-03]
+- I had made the stupid mistake of assuming that product of two symmetric matrices is symmetric.
+This is incorrect and was the reason behind the wrong derivative calculations
+- The MLS derivative calculations now are excellent.
+They have been verified for cases rect2D, fberk and ert.
+- The following folder contains the first derivative of eta plotted and compared against the gradient calculation within paraview for the cases rect2D, fberk and ert
+Folder : Output_bsnqM_v1.01_RK4/Output_mlsDx
+Paraview : Output_bsnqM_v1.01_RK4/plotAll.pvsm
+- MLS gradient even works well now for partial subdomains, as tested in the function _test2DDx_

 ### Observations : shipPress : Soliton generation